FAC-Technology/mouldController/README.md

 Tkinter is used for the interface whilst each DAC is represented as a class.

 INSTALLATION
-0. Install git on the computer.
-Can be found here https://git-scm.com/download/win
+1. Install git on the computer.
+Can be found here https://git-scm.com/download/win.
+ Use this to clone this repository to a suitable location on the computer.
+(Recommend C:/Moulds).
-1. Install python 3.8 on the computer.
+2. Install python 3.8 on the computer.
 Can be found here https://www.python.org/downloads/release/python-380/ You probably want Windows x86-64 executable installer if on a fairly modern windows laptop.
 2. Clone this repositoryy
 3. Copy paste this into a powershell window opened in the repository directory